 Regulatory Information of Cassia Gum for Different Countries

-- It is also approved for use in Japan and is listed as a food additive in The Ministry of Health and Welfare Announcement No. 160 (10 August 1995).
+- The Cassia gum has been approved in Japan in the role of food additive by the Ministry of Health and Welfare Announcement No. 160 (10 August 1995).

 Cassia Gum Powder Applications

 - There is a lot of available data that suggests the safety of structural gums and the Cassia gum.
 They demonstrate a lack of toxic effects on animals.
 This supports its use as a thickening agent in human and pet foods along with its safe usage (GRAS- Globally Recognised as Safe).